near/wallet-selector/CONTRIBUTING.md

 # Default Wallet List Criteria:

-To be included in the default wallet list, a wallet project must have met the Wallet Product Criteria, the Wallet Product Criteria, and completed an audit.
+To be included in the default wallet list, a wallet project must have met the Wallet Product Criteria, the Wallet Security Criteria, and completed an audit.